andrewtwin/ansible-role-install_nvidia_cuda/README.md

 install-nvidia-cuda
 =========

-Install pre-compiled or dkms Nvidia drivers and cuda-toolkit on RHEL8, RHEL9, Ubuntu 22.04, or Ubuntu 24.04.
+Install pre-compiled or dkms Nvidia drivers and cuda-toolkit on:
+- RHEL8
+- RHEL9
+- Ubuntu 22.04
+- Ubuntu 24.04
+- Debian 12

+Other distros in these families may also work.

-Automates the instructions from
+Automates the instructions from:
 - https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/
 - https://docs.nvidia.com/cuda/cuda-installation-guide-linux/